-Most primary care physicians will encounter patients with a food allergy.
+Most primary care physicians and nurse practitioners will encounter patients with a food allergy.
 Food items that account for 90% of hypersensitivity reactions include cow’s milk, egg, soy, wheat, peanut, tree nuts, fish, and shellfish.
 Peanut is one of the most frequent food allergens and can cause fatal reactions when ingested.
 A reaction to peanut will typically occur in the first few years of life.
 Peanut allergy is usually lifelong and potentially fatal.

 Several studies have tested age-related peanut exposure in the development of peanut allergy.
 One study evaluated the prevalence of peanut allergy in Israeli Jewish children compared to Jewish children living in the United Kingdom (UK).
 Peanut introduction differs in these two populations whereby peanut-containing food is not restricted in Israel while it is typically delayed until the age of 2 in the UK.
 The results showed that Israeli children have a decreased frequency of developing a peanut allergy compared to the UK group, suggesting that the early introduction of peanut may offer protection from developing a peanut allergy.
 Another important study, the Learning Early About Peanut Allergy (LEAP) study, was a prospective randomized trial with one group avoiding peanuts until age 5 while the other group had repeated exposure to peanuts from 4 to 6 months until age 5.
 The purpose of the study was to compare the incidence of peanut allergy between the two groups after 5 years.
 The children in this study were at high risk of developing a peanut allergy.
 They defined high risk as either having severe eczema or egg allergy.
 The results of the LEAP study showed that early introduction of peanut to high-risk infants early could prevent the development of a peanut allergy.
 Current guidelines recommend peanut introduction as early as 4 to 6 months of age in high-risk infants.